Hurakann/rest-api-sdk-objective-c/README.md

 Hover API Rest SDK for iOS bindings

-Welcome to the Hover SDK for iOS, this SDK is for building a robust iOS application based on the Hover API.
+Welcome to the Hover SDK for Objective-C, this SDK is for building a robust Objective-C application based on the Hover API.
-The Hover SDK for iOS makes it easy to integrate a full Hover API services into iOS apps.
+The Hover SDK for Objective-C makes it easy to integrate a full Hover API services into Objective-C apps.

 Static Library
 ============